yaustar/BCoTankGame/readme.md

 Upsides include that it is more of a 'Unity' way of implementing features and logic so requires less of working around Unity itself and taking advantage of tool features.

-Ideally, I would like to explore ZenInject, Entitas or DOTs but haven't yet used them in a signifcant capactity so I'm sticking with what I know due to time constraints.
+Ideally, I would like to explore Entitas or DOTs but haven't yet used them in a signifcant capactity so I'm sticking with what I know due to time constraints.
 I really want to investigate into DOD with Unity as I have trouble understanding the how to 'glue' between the data and the visuals.

+## Making the game 'fun'

+TBD